SciML/PreallocationTools.jl/docs/src/index.md

-`DiffCache` is also compatible with nested automatic differentiation calls through the `levels` keyword (`N` for each level computed using based on the size of the state vector) or by specifying `N` as an array of integers of chunk sizes, which enables full control of chunk sizes on all differentation levels.
+`DiffCache` is also compatible with nested automatic differentiation calls through the `levels` keyword (`N` for each level computed using based on the size of the state vector) or by specifying `N` as an array of integers of chunk sizes, which enables full control of chunk sizes on all differentiation levels.

 ### DiffCache Example 1: Direct Usage